-In 1985 the Washington State Legislature established the Washington Center as a public service center of The Evergreen State College, with a mandate to work with two- and four-year institutions in Washington state to improve the quality of undergraduate education.
+In 1985 the Washington State Legislature established the Washington Center as a public service center of The Evergreen State College, with a mandate to work with two- and four-year institutions to improve the quality of undergraduate education.
 The Exxon and Ford Foundations provided initial funding to seed Evergreen-inspired learning communities at universities and colleges throughout the state.
 By 1987 the legislature funded Washington’s Center’s work; this decision and the Center’s original mandate was reaffirmed in 2009.

 In its first years, Washington Center worked in collaboration with colleagues from the state’s higher education community to foster highly effective, low-cost curricular improvements through faculty development, mainly focused on learning communities.
 By the 1990s, state-wide initiatives included a three-year cultural pluralism project, funded by the Ford Foundation, and a project focused on calculus reform, funded through a National Science Foundation grant.